-Offers for the Chase Freedom Flex℠ and Chase Freedom® are not available through this site.
-All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Offers for the Chase Freedom® and Chase Freedom Flex℠ are not available through this site.
 Some offers may have expired.
-Please see our card marketplace for available offers.
+Please see our card marketplace for available offers

-The Chase Freedom Flex℠ card is the latest addition to the Ultimate Rewards family.
-It charges no annual fee and combines some of the best features of the Chase Freedom® (which is now closed to new applicants) and the revamped Chase Freedom Unlimited®.
+The Chase Freedom Flex℠ card is a rewarding addition to your wallet whether you value cash back or Chase Ultimate Rewards.
+The card has no annual fee and combines some of the best features of the Chase Freedom® (which is now closed to new applicants) and the revamped Chase Freedom Unlimited® (Rates & Fees).

 - Earn 5% on up to $1,500 on combined purchases in bonus categories each quarter you activate